tr3s1n/handmadeshop/README.md

 - [License](#license)

 ## Changelog
+- **14/03/2024**:
+Added token blacklist for expired JWT tokens, new logout and refreshToken endpoints.
+Updated tests, added first integration test for AuthController.

 - **13/03/2024**:
 Added JWT Authentication & Authorization and basic setup of Spring Security 6.
 Added lombok and refactored model classes and data seeder classes.

 - **11/03/2024**:
-Added tests for all the remaining services, test for UserController and example_test.properties.
+Added tests for all the remaining services and first Controller test for UserController.

 - **13/12/2023**:
 Added dependencies for Unit testing, created first Test class for Product service using Mockito and JUnit.